charmbracelet/huh/README.md

 ## Spinner

-Huh additionally provides a `spinner` subpackage for displaying spinners while performing actions.
-It's useful to complete an action after your user completes a form.
+Spinners come built in to `huh` for loading actions.
+It's useful to indicate loading while completing an action after a form is submitted.

 <img alt="Spinner while making a burger" width="600" src="https://vhs.charm.sh/vhs-5uVCseHk9F5C4MdtZdwhIc.gif">

-To get started, create a new spinner, set a title, set an action (or `Context`), and run the spinner:
+Create a new spinner, set a title, set the action (or provide a `Context`), and run the spinner:

 <table>